Translating Alexander Blok

 Programs offered by the Department of Languages, Literatures, and Cultures give students a means of breaking through the barrier of a single speech and culture pattern while also providing an encounter with great literature, cultural traditions and social models.
 They do so in small classes and with supportive faculty.

 The department emphasizes communication, culture, connection, community and comparison.
 That focus can be seen in our international internships and study abroad programs, which require community engagement, whether it be joining a local soccer club or volunteering in a local nursing home.

 Majors, Minors and Courses

-We offer traditional majors in French and Spanish and a third major in foreign languages, which allows students to combine studies in two of the following languages: Arabic, Chinese, French, German, Italian and Spanish.
+We offer traditional majors in French and Spanish and a third major in dual languages, which allows students to combine studies in two of the following languages: Arabic, Chinese, French, German, Italian and Spanish.

 A Semester Studying Abroad